FCG-labs/atflee_react-native-calendar-strip/README.md

 | ------------ | ---------------- | ------ |
 | **`locale`** | Locale for dates | Object |

 This prop is used for adding localization to react-native-calendar-strip component.
-The localization rules are the same as moments and can be found in [moments documentation](http://momentjs.com/docs/#/i18n/)
+The localization rules follow dayjs and can be found in [dayjs documentation](https://day.js.org/docs/en/i18n/i18n)

 | `locale` Props | Description                                                 | Type   |
 | -------------- | ----------------------------------------------------------- | ------ |